NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 HPXML Lighting
 **************

-Nine ``/HPXML/Building/BuildingDetails/Lighting/LightingGroup`` elements must be provided, each of which is the combination of:
+Multiple ``/HPXML/Building/BuildingDetails/Lighting/LightingGroup`` elements must be provided, each of which is the combination of:

 - ``LightingType``: 'LightEmittingDiode', 'CompactFluorescent', and 'FluorescentTube'
-- ``Location``: 'interior', 'garage', and 'exterior'
+- ``Location``: 'interior', 'exterior', and 'garage' (garage lighting groups only required if a garage is present)

 Use ``LightEmittingDiode`` for Tier II qualifying light fixtures; use ``CompactFluorescent`` and/or ``FluorescentTube`` for Tier I qualifying light fixtures.